-In June 2018 the Bank, through its special purpose financing vehicle Maximus Hellas DAC, issued asset backed securities of total face value of $\notin$ 1,251.5 million, collateralized by a portfolio of corporate and SME (small and medium enterprise) loans, which consisted of: (a) a senior class of notes (the "Class A notes") of face value $\notin$ 813.5 million at a cost of three month Euribor plus 250 basis points which was sold via a private placement to two Asset-Backed Commercial Paper - ABCP conduits administered by an international institutional investor and (b) a subordinated class of notes (the "Class B notes") of face value of $\notin$ 438 million, which were retained by the Bank.
+In June 2018 the Bank, through its special purpose financing vehicle Maximus Hellas DAC, issued asset backed securities of total face value of € 1,251.5 million, collateralized by a portfolio of corporate and SME (small and medium enterprise) loans, which consisted of: (a) a senior class of notes (the "Class A notes") of face value € 813.5 million at a cost of three month Euribor plus 250 basis points which was sold via a private placement to two Asset-Backed Commercial Paper - ABCP conduits administered by an international institutional investor and (b) a subordinated class of notes (the "Class B notes") of face value of € 438 million, which were retained by the Bank.
 The transaction has been accounted as a collateralized borrowing, considering that the Bank retains all significant risks and rewards of the securitized assets.
+As at 30 September 2018, the outstanding amount of Class A notes amounted to € 714 million.